girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Angular/Week 5/Wildcard_Routes.md

-In this there are two components and after that if the requested url dosen't match with the paths the PageNotFoundComponent .
+In this there are two components and after that if the requested url dosen't match with the paths the **PageNotFoundComponent is called and 404 error is displayed** .